These Rules and Regulations are based on the statutes of the Stichting FEJS international based in The Netherlands.

 5.1.3.
 The use of Solidarity Fund money

-3. Participants who benefit from the SF are obliged to follow the entire program of the event.
-If the applicant doesnĜt respect this rule, SEC has the right to refuse to pay the SF
+- Participants who benefit from SF are obliged to follow the entire program of the event.
+If the applicant doesn’t respect this rule, the SEC has the right to refuse to pay the SF

 5.1.4.
 Interpretation of the articles 5, 5.1.1., 5.1.2 & 5.1.3.

 The Association’s Secretariat is authorized to interpret these articles and make decisions about individual applicants for the SF means, based on the guidelines listed above.
-The Executive Board supervises the management of the Solidarity Fund and the SECs decisions in accordance with these St and the Statutes of the Association.
+The Executive Board supervises the management of the Solidarity Fund and the SEC’s decisions in accordance with this Statute and the Statutes of the Association.